 Practical experience in the role of a pharmacy technician in a community setting to integrate knowledge and enhance skills.
-Prerequisite: AHE 130, 131, 132, 133, 134, and 135 with a minimum C grade; department chair approval; concurrent enrollment or completion of SOSC 113 and 125 with a minimum C grade.
+Prerequisite: AHE 134 and 135 with minimum C grade and department chair approval; concurrent enrollment in AHE 137 and 138.

-AHE 137 Hospital Clinical Experience/Pharmacy Technician (3
+AHE 137 Hospital Clinical Experience/Pharmacy Technician (3)

 Practical experience in the role of a pharmacy technician in a hospital setting to integrate knowledge and enhance skills.
-Prerequisite: AHE 130, 131, 132, 133, 134, and 135 with a minimum C grade; department chair approval;
+Prerequisite: AHE 134 and 135 with minimum C grade, department chair approval, and concurrent enrollment in AHE 136 and 138.